-- SINGING: Hold an old-fashioned hymn sing, using the ElderSong resource Hymn-Sing with ElderSong, a featured product for the month.
+- SINGING: Hold an old-fashioned hymn sing.
 Enjoy fellowship and simple picnic foods.
 Share Bible verses about hymns.
 (Examples: Col. 3:16, Eph.
 5:19, Acts 16:25) Learn the story behind some of the old hymns, like “This Is My Father’s World.”
 Share memories of other summer church activities – church picnic, Vacation Bible School, revival.

 - TRAVEL: Learn about the Great Lakes – Superior, Huron, Michigan, Ontario, Erie.
 Plan an imaginary trip to one of the lakes.
 Decide where to go, how long to stay, how to get there, where to stay, when to leave, and what to pack.
 Suggest activities that can be done at the lakeshore (examples: swimming, biking, digging in the sand, fishing, hiking, sailing, climbing sand dunes).